Car Insurance for Young Drivers

 If you’re a young driver, it’s important for you to understand that your age group (16-25) represents some of the highest risk for car insurance companies; males more so than females.
 For this reason, your rates will be considerably higher than what your parents pay.
 You need to be all the more careful when shopping for quotes.

 Insurance companies base rates on risk; we’ve already covered that.
 You can help reduce the risk your child poses in several ways.
 First, have him take a defensive driver course and Driver’s Ed at his local high school.
-Insurance providers love these courses and will reward your teen.
+Insurance providers love these courses and will reward you with lower insurance premiums.

 Next is a student discount for your kids who are doing well in high school or college.
 The reasoning here is that well performing students, especially those in college, are already acting in a more responsible way just to keep their grades up.
-If they are responsible with their education they are more likely to be responsible with their driving as well.
+If they are responsible with their education they are more likely to be responsible with their driving.
+Many insurance companies even offer good student discounts for high school and college students.
+Before signing up, make sure you know what the GPA requirement is.